Frequently Asked Questions

 - Trash can

-- Optional: money for the bookstore, field trip souvenirs, grub hub, etc.
+- Optional: Spending money for the bookstore, souvenirs, grub hub, etc.

-*It is strongly advised not to bring any valuables (expensive jewelry, games, TVs, tablets, etc.)
+*It is strongly advised not to bring any valuables (expensive jewelry, TVs, etc.)

-Students will also be provided with a folder, notebook, and pen for their courses.
-Each student will receive a water bottle at check-in and there are refill stations located throughout campus and the residence halls.
+Each student will receive a water bottle which can be refilled at bottle filling stations located throughout campus and in the residence hall.

 Mail Services